Dr Fruela Fernandez

 As author, I have published three books of poems -Una paz europea (2016, Pre-Textos), Folk (2013, Pre-Textos), and Círculos (2001, KRK)- and contribute frequently to Spanish literary magazines and debates.
 From 2007 to 2011, I was the literary director of the international festival 'Cosmopoética', which won the Reading Promotion Award of the Spanish Ministry of Culture in 2009.

-Interviews, talks, and texts on different aspects of my research and literary work:
+Interviews, talks, and reviews related to my academic and literary work:

 - Universidade de Vigo: guest talk and round-table on globalisation and translation (in Spanish).

 - Podemos Cantabria: debate on politics and 'popular' culture with singer Santiago Auserón and philosopher Alberto Santamaría (in Spanish).

 - International Writers at Leeds: conversation and poetry reading (in English and Spanish).

 - La Casa Encendida (Madrid): debate with musician Pablo und Destruktion, sociologist César Rendueles, and writer Silvia Nanclares on culture, crisis, and political change (in Spanish).

 - School of Advanced Study, University of London: conversation on poetry and crisis with Professor Pablo Valdivia (in Spanish).

 - Thélème.
 Revista Complutense de Estudios Franceses: review of my research monograph Espacios de dominación... (in French).

 - Pieces at RTPA TV channel: conversation with musician Nacho Vegas on The Smiths and the politics of popular music (in Asturian).